ManasaR08/Tensorflow/README.md

 # Tensorflow
-I am updating my learnings while preparing for the Tensorflow Developer Certification Exam to this repository.
+I am updating my notes while preparing for the Tensorflow Developer Certification Exam to this repository.